MattechLab/monalisa/docs/rst/mitosis_prepare_data.rst

 - Precomputed binning mask (Mask.mat)

 Additionally, the required functions (e.g., `bmTwix_info`, `bmTwix`, `bmTraj`, etc.) should be available in your MATLAB environment, as these functions are internal functions in the monalisa toolkit.

-A tip: you can use `bmTwix_info` function to help you inspect acquisition parameters by `bmTwix_info('/path/to/raw_data.dat')`.
+A tip: you can use `bmTwix_info` function to help you inspect acquisition parameters by `bmTwix_info('/path/to/raw_data.dat')`. `bmTwix_info` is only a help function which is not part of the recon procedure.
 Sometimes, `bmTwix_info` may fail to read the raw data file.
 But there is no need to worry-you can still find your way to identify acquisition parameters.

 Usage instructions
 ------------------